 It could be that your value prop isn’t as compelling as it could be.
 Perhaps your CTAs are failing to give your customers that “can’t wait to buy” feeling.
 Or maybe your product images just aren’t cutting it.

 So, what can you do?

-Optimize the hell out of your store.
+First of all, optimize the hell out of your store.
 Change as much as you can for the better.
-Tweak your site to meet and then beat the average eCommerce conversion rate of around 4%.
+Tweak your site to meet and then beat the average ecommerce conversion rate of around 4%.

 You’ve got to consistently look at your customer interaction data and optimize your site accordingly.

 And if you’re not sure what I mean when I say accordingly, don’t worry.
 I’ve put together a few of the most effective optimization methods for you.

 As a copywriter, this seems like the best place for me to start.

 There’s a reason copywriters can charge a premium when updating or creating content.
 It’s because good copy, and I’m talking about the real awesome stuff that goes beyond simply saying what the product is, makes money.

 It reminds users of that itch they have, describes how your product can scratch it, and does it all whilst being enjoyable and entertaining.